openimsdk/openkf/CONTRIBUTING.md

 ## Engage to help anything

-We choose GitHub as the primary place for OpenFY to collaborate.
-So the latest updates of OpenFY are always here.
+We choose GitHub as the primary place for OpenKF to collaborate.
+So the latest updates of OpenKF are always here.
 Although contributions via **PR** is an explicit way to help, we still call for any other ways.

-+ reply to other's [issues](https://github.com/OpenIMSDK/OpenFY/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) if you could;
++ reply to other's [issues](https://github.com/OpenIMSDK/OpenKF/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) if you could;
 + help solve other user's problems;
-+ help review other's [PR](https://github.com/OpenIMSDK/OpenFY/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc) design;
++ help review other's [PR](https://github.com/OpenIMSDK/OpenKF/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc) design;
-+ discuss about OpenFY to make things clearer;
++ discuss about OpenKF to make things clearer;
-+ advocate [OpenFY](google.com/search?q=OpenFY) technology beyond GitHub;
++ advocate [OpenKF](google.com/search?q=OpenKF) technology beyond GitHub;
-+ write blogs on OpenFY and so on.
++ write blogs on OpenKF and so on.

 In a word, **ANY HELP IS CONTRIBUTION.**